zepedaj/xerializer/docs/source/content/intro.rst

    {"__type__": "MyClass2", "a": 1, "args": [2, 3], "b": 10, "c": 20, "d": 30}

+.. todo:: Won't this clashes also happen if a keyword arg has the name ``kwargs``?

 This syntax will create name clashes when one of the variable keywords has the same name ``'args'`` as the variable positional argument ``*args``, a situation that is detected automatically and addressed with a more verbose syntax:

 .. testcode::